Clustered independence and bounded treewidth

 In this case we rely on induction.
 We perform a local modification on the $k$-tree model $(T,L)$, replacing $v$ and $w$ by a single new vertex $u$.
 To this end, let $P$ denote the set of all parents of $v$.
 Contract $v$ and $w$ into the immediate ancestor $z$ of $w$ in $T$.
 Add a new vertex $u$ as a leaf to $z$, make $P - \{w\}$ the parents of $u$ by giving $u$ the label of $v$, put $u$ into $S$ and put $1$ additional token on each vertex in $P - \{w\}$.
 This modification costs us $|P|-1 = p_v - 1$ tokens and provides us with $t_v+t_w$ tokens from $v$ and $w$, causing the total cost

 which we will balance out by taking one out of $v,w$ and discarding the other.
 Our choice will be determined by induction.
 For now, observe that the new situation satisfies our invariants and has one vertex less.
-By induction we get the partition $(S',D')$ of the set $V' = V - (S \cup D \cup \{v,w\})$ of all remaining vertices such that $S \subseteq S'$ and $S'$ is $2$-clustered in the modified graph.
+By induction we get a partition $(S',D')$ of the set $V' = V - (D \cup \{v,w\})$ of all remaining vertices such that $S \subseteq S'$ and $S'$ is $2$-clustered in the modified graph.
 Recall that we have put the artificial vertex $u$ into $S$, and hence $u \in S'$.
 We want to replace $u \in S'$ by one of $v,w$ and discard the other so that the result is $2$-clustered in the original graph.